aurollan/Drone_STM32F303_discovery_kit/0.SETUP.07.DEBUG_TOOL/readme.md

 ### Why use GDB ?
 GDB is a well known and powerful debug tool available on ARM architecture.
-It support all of expected debugging feature.
+It support all expected debugging feature.
 I use it on a terminal with `layout src` to follow the code flow.

 ## Hardware debug tool
 For this project I use an STM32F303 discovery kit.
 This discovery kit is delivered with an in board st-link interface.
 Again, you can chose any tool you like.
+If you are working on STM32 you will likely use a st-linkv3.